 Contracts receivable - Contracts receivable are stated at the amount management expects to collect from outstanding balances.
-The Ed Fund considers all contracts receivable to be fully collectible as of June 30, 2023 and 2022.
-The Ed Fund uses the historical allowance method to determine potential uncollectible receivables.
+The Ed Fund considers all contracts receivable to be fully collectible as of June 30, 2024 and 2023.
+The Ed Fund determined that the appropriate method to estimate expected credit losses of its contracts receivables is a probability of default method, in conjunction with the aging schedule of the receivables.
+The Ed Fund believes that these two methods combined form a reasonable basis on which to determine expected credit losses for its contracts receivable.
 In evaluating the collectability of accounts receivable, the Ed Fund regularly analyzes its past history and identifies and reviews trends for each of its major payor sources of revenue to estimate appropriate and sufficient implicit and explicit price concessions reflected in contracts receivable.
-For the years ended June 30, 2023 and 2022, there was no bad debt expense and no allowance.
+For the years ended June 30, 2024 and 2023, there was no bad debt expense and no allowance.

-Grants and pledges receivable - Grants and pledges receivable of \$9,351,011 and \$11,935,760 as of June 30, 2023 and 2022, respectively, consists primarily of commitments made by individuals and foundations.
-Grants and pledges receivables outstanding as of June 30, 2023 and 2022, are expected to be collected within one year.
+Grants and pledges receivable - Grants and pledges receivable of \$7,246,253 and \$7,919,949 as of June 30, 2024 and 2023, respectively, consists primarily of commitments made by individuals and foundations.
+Grants and pledges receivables outstanding as of June 30, 2024 and 2023, are expected to be collected within one year.
 The Ed Fund uses the historical allowance method to determine potential uncollectible grants and pledges receivable.
 The allowance is based on prior years' experience and management's analysis of specific promises made.
-As of June 30, 2023 and 2022, there was no allowance for uncollectible grants and pledges receivable.
+As of June 30, 2024 and 2023, there was no allowance for uncollectible grants and pledges receivable.

 Fair value measurements - The Ed Fund carries certain assets and liabilities at fair value.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The Ed Fund classifies its financial assets and liabilities according to three levels, and maximizes the use of observable inputs and minimizes the use of unobservable inputs when measuring fair value.
+The Ed Fund classifies its financial assets and liabilities according to three levels and maximizes the use of observable inputs and minimizes the use of unobservable inputs when measuring fair value.